 Inurnment in a columbarium is an alternative to the traditional cemetery.
 A columbarium is a wall containing niches or compartments in which urns containing the cremains of a loved one are placed.
 If the church is central to life through sacraments such as baptism, Holy Communion and marriage, then death and burial should be an integral part of the church life and ministry.

 Niches are $3500 each.
-This may be paid by check or if you wish to use a credit card, contact the Chapel Secretary, at email@example.com or Jan Kelley at firstname.lastname@example.org
+This may be paid by check or if you wish to use a credit card contact Jan Kelley at firstname.lastname@example.org.

 A memorial plaque may be purchased for $1200.
-This may be paid by check or if you wish to use a credit card, contact the Chapel Secretary at secretary@ATMC.net or Jan Kelley at jkelley@ATMC.net
+This may be paid by check or if you wish to use a credit card (through pay pal), use the 'donate' button on homepage or contact Jan Kelley at jkelley@ATMC.net

 Click Here for Application Form